EastEnders Live Week: 18 February 2015

-Phil is about to explain to Ian what he has found out, but after Ben Mitchell (Harry Reid) walks in on their conversation, he cannot do it.
+Phil is about to explain to Ian what he has found out, but, after Ben Mitchell (Harry Reid) walks in on their conversation, he cannot do it.
 After some encouragement from Christian Clarke (John Partridge) and an appearance from Tanya Cross (Jo Joyner), Jane makes it to the restaurant where, after some hesitation, she makes her vows to Ian.

 Meanwhile, Max and Abi find out that Lauren is at an abortion clinic.
 Max follows her, while Abi waits nervously at the wedding.
-Max tries to talk some sense into Lauren, expressing his mistakes as a father as it is the fifth anniversary of the night his first son Bradley Branning (Charlie Clements) fell to his death from The Queen Vic but insisting that the father has a right to be involved in Lauren's pregnancy.
-He is unable to get through to her; she goes ahead with the consultation meeting but Peter Beale (Ben Hardy) interrupts her, having been alerted by Abi.
+Max tries to talk some sense into Lauren, expressing his mistakes as a father, as it is the fifth anniversary of the night that his first son Bradley Branning (Charlie Clements) fell to his death from The Queen Vic, but he insists that the father has a right to be involved in Lauren's pregnancy.
+He is unable to get through to her; she goes ahead with the consultation meeting, but Peter Beale (Ben Hardy) interrupts her, having been alerted by Abi.
 He tells Lauren that he would be a good father and would support her through all her issues.
-Lauren replies that she is confused on what to do, before confessing to Peter what she knows about Lucy.
+Lauren replies that she is confused by what to do, before confessing to Peter what she knows about Lucy.
 Max returns home and shouts at Abi, whilst Tanya walks in and demands to know what is going on.
-Max is hesitant, but Abi tells her the truth and denies that she killed Lucy, but did have a fight with her.
+Max is hesitant, but Abi tells her the truth and denies that she killed Lucy, but that she did have a fight with her.

-Dot confesses to an unconscious Ronnie about what she has done, but as she is revealing all she is overheard by Charlie and Arthur "Fatboy" Chubb (Ricky Norwood).
-Dot then confesses all to them as well, but before she can finish Charlie announces that he is going to kill Nick and Dot states that she has already done so.
+Dot confesses to an unconscious Ronnie about what she has done, but, as she is revealing all, she is overheard by Charlie and Arthur "Fatboy" Chubb (Ricky Norwood).
+Dot then confesses all to them, as well, but, before she can finish, Charlie announces that he is going to kill Nick and Dot states that she has already done so.

 During a toast at the reception in The Queen Vic, Jane returns home where she calls Masood Ahmed (Nitin Ganatra) over with Bobby Beale (Eliot Carrington) and asks him to take the boy to his home.
-Ian catches up with Jane, and Peter walks in with Cindy Williams (Mimi Keene) and says he thinks that it was either Cindy, Ian or Jane who killed Lucy.
+Ian catches up with Jane, and Peter walks in with Cindy Williams (Mimi Keene) and says he thinks that it was Cindy, Ian or Jane who killed Lucy.